emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Value,Description,Reference
 1032,Inner method not supported,[THIS-DOCUMENT]
-2003,The Crypto-Binding TLV is invalid (Version, or Received-Ver, or Sub-Type),[THIS-DOCUMENT] 2004,The Crypto-Binding TLV did not include a required MSK Compound-MAC,[THIS-DOCUMENT] 2005,The MSK Compound-MAC fails verification,[THIS-DOCUMENT] 2006,The Crypto-Binding TLV did not include a required MSK Compound-MAC,[THIS-DOCUMENT] 2007,The EMSK Compound-MAC fails verification,[THIS-DOCUMENT]
+2003,The Crypto-Binding TLV is invalid (Version, or Received-Ver, or Sub-Type),[THIS-DOCUMENT] 2004,The first inner method did not derive EMSK,[THIS-DOCUMENT] 2005,The Crypto-Binding TLV did not include a required MSK Compound-MAC,[THIS-DOCUMENT] 2006,The MSK Compound-MAC fails verification,[THIS-DOCUMENT] 2007,The Crypto-Binding TLV did not include a required EMSK Compound-MAC,[THIS-DOCUMENT] 2008,The EMSK Compound-MAC fails verification,[THIS-DOCUMENT]
 ~~~~

 ## TLS Exporter Labels